 Everyday examples

-• A ball in the air: Imagine that you have a ball in your hand and you raise it to a certain height above the ground.
-In this case, the gravitational potential energy of the ball increases as you raise it.
-When you release it, the potential energy is converted to kinetic energy, and the ball falls toward the ground.
+A ball in the air : Imagine you have a ball in your hand and raise it to a certain height above the ground.
+In this case, the ball's gravitational potential energy increases as you raise it.
+When you release it, the potential energy is converted into kinetic energy, and the ball falls to the ground.

-• Hydroelectric power plant: Hydroelectric power plants take advantage of the gravitational potential energy of water stored in an elevated reservoir.
-When a floodgate opens, water falls from a great height, spinning turbines and generating electricity in the process.
+Hydroelectric power plant : Hydroelectric power plants harness the gravitational potential energy of water stored in an elevated reservoir.
+When a floodgate is opened, water falls from a great height, turning turbines and generating electricity in the process.

-• Parachute jump: When a skydiver ascends in an airplane, he accumulates gravitational potential energy.
-When jumping, potential energy is converted into kinetic energy while performing what in kinematics is known as a uniformly accelerated linear movement.
+Skydiving or paragliding : When a skydiver ascends in an airplane, they accumulate gravitational potential energy.
+During the jump, this potential energy is converted into kinetic energy as they undergo what in kinematics is known as uniformly accelerated linear motion.
+As the skydiver descends, their speed increases until the parachute opens, slowing their fall.

-• Projectile Launch: In projectile launching situations, such as a space rocket, gravitational potential energy is converted to kinetic energy as the object ascends.
+Projectile launch : In projectile launch situations, such as a space rocket, gravitational potential energy is converted into kinetic energy as the object ascends.
 As the projectile ascends, its potential energy increases, and as it descends, this potential energy is converted into kinetic energy due to the law of conservation of energy.
+A rocket launched into space, for example, uses this energy conversion to escape Earth's gravity.

 Solved exercises